-A federal law, the Health Insurance Portability and Accountability Act of 1996 (HIPAA), requires us to give you this Notice of Privacy Practices.
+A federal law, the Health Insurance Portability and Accountability Act of 1996, requires us to give you this Notice of Privacy Practices.
 This Notice applies to health information about you called protected health information or PHI.

 Anoka County provides many services.
-For some services, such as Child and Teen Checkup, Anoka County acts as a health care provider and is therefore part of the Anoka County Health Care Components [ACHCC].
-The Anoka County Health Care Components must protect the privacy of PHI.
+For some services, such as case management, Anoka County acts as a health care provider.
+The Anoka County Health Care Components [ACHCC] must protect the privacy of PHI.

-This Notice describes uses and disclosures of your PHI we may make and gives some examples.
-We will limit PHI use and disclosure to the minimum necessary.
+This Notice describes uses and disclosures we may make and gives some examples.
+We will make reasonable efforts to limit PHI use and disclosure to the minimum necessary.
 This Notice also describes your rights to see PHI and other rights you have.

 PHI is health information about you that can be used to identify you.
 This information relates to your past, present, or future physical or mental health or condition, related health care services, and payment.
 We must: